-Reporting suspected Fraud, Waste, or Abuse (FWA)
+Reporting Suspected Fraud, Waste, or Abuse

-If you identify suspected FWA it is your right and responsibility to report it to us immediately so that we can detect, correct and prevent FWA in the health care system.
+If you identify suspected FWA it is your right and responsibility to report it to us immediately so that we can detect, correct and prevent it in the health care system.
 We expressly prohibit retaliation if a suspected issue is reported in good faith.